IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 This section covers a few discussion points.

 * Clock drift: SCReAM/SCReAMv2 can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
 However, Appendix A.2 in {{RFC6817}} describes ways to mitigate issues with clock drift.
 A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.
+Furthermore, the SCReAM implementation resets base delay history when it is determined that clock drift becomes too large.
+This is achieved by reducing the target bitrate for a few RTTs.

 * Clock skipping: The sender or receiver clock can occasionally skip.
 Handling of this is implemented in {{SCReAM-CPP-implementation}}.